LiLabAtVT/ConSReg/README.md

 ```bash
 singularity run consreg_singularity_ubuntu20.04_latest.sif jupyter notebook
 ```
+Additonally, we provide the singularity definination file (**consreg_singularity.def**) in this repository for rebuilding the container for ConSReg.
+You may rebuild the container by yourself and add other packages you want.
 #### 1.3.4 Manual installation for all dependencies
 If all of the above steps fail, you may manually install all dependencies by following the steps below.
 ##### install R